RomanaIdressEkfa/manufacturer-client-site/README.md

 [GO TO LIVE WEBSITE](https://assignment-database-c9093.web.app/).

 ## Some features
-* You can see inventory in inventory page.
+* You can see Business Summary.
-* You can manage your inventory.
+* You can see Equipment Products From Database.
-* You can edit your inventory.
+* You can get profiles from the dashboard
 * You can delete your inventory.
 * You can create your account.
 * You can add your own products.